brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

-The idea behind ECS is that you create an *ECS Cluster*&mdash;which is a group of EC2 Instances managed by ECS&mdash;define what Docker containers you want to run, and ECS will take care of deploying those containers across the Cluster.
+The idea behind ECS is that you create an *ECS Cluster*&mdash;which is a group of EC2 Instances managed by ECS&mdash;define what Docker containers you want to run, and ECS will take care of deploying those containers across the Cluster, rolling out new versions, and integrating with other AWS infrastructure.
 ECS can make it easier to manage multiple Docker containers running on multiple EC2 Instances&mdash;*if* you can figure out all the steps required to use it.
 These steps are: